Reference interest rates

 The content of the fallback clauses

-The fallback clauses included in contracts take into account robust written plans ("Contingency Plans") that European Banks are required to have pursuant to Article 28(2) of the Benchmarks Regulation; a summary of these plans adopted by Mediobanca is available here.
+The fallback clauses included in contracts take into account robust written plans ("Contingency Plans") that European Banks are required to have pursuant to Article 28(2) of the Benchmark Regulations; a summary of these plans adopted by Mediobanca is available here.